simsong/bulk_extractor/doc/announce_1.5.md

 Improved Carving Support
 ========================
-Bulk_extractor 1.4 implements a sophisticated system for carving objects that it discovers.
+Bulk_extractor implements a sophisticated system for carving objects that it discovers.

-Bulk_extractor supports three carving mode for each kind of data that it can carve:
+Bulk_extractor version 1.4 and above support three carving mode for each kind of data that it can carve:

   mode 0 - do not carve anything found mode 1 - carve data if it is encoded (e.g. compressed, BASE64 encoded, etc.)